 What Is Eczema?

-Although researchers still do not know what is eczema, studies have finally proven eczema is an autoimmune disease (1), similar to psoriasis, lupus and many other immune disorders.
+Although researchers still do not know what is eczema (often misspelled as ezema or exema), studies have finally proven eczema is an autoimmune disease (1), similar to psoriasis, lupus and many other immune disorders.
 Eczema has also been linked to an overactive response by the body’s immune system to an irritant which can create a leaky skin barrier.
 With leaky skin, staph, viruses, allergens, etc., can all enter the body through the skin which in turn triggers inflammation, itchy skin, and all the factors we relate to eczema.
 On the flip side, eczema often seems to be triggered by what’s going on inside the body and things like the food we eat, how we digest food and if a leaky gut is present or if there is a liver imbalance, to name a few, have all been known to either trigger eczema initially or further exacerbate it.

 Types of Eczema